-Advertising can be an effective way of communicating with large numbers of target customers in well-defined market segments.
+Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 Successful advertising depends on identifying the right media to reach your target audience cost-effectively.
 There is a wide range of online and traditional options.

-Before deciding whether to use advertising, clarify what you are trying to achieve.
+Before deciding whether to advertise, clarify what you are trying to achieve.
 Your ultimate goal is probably to increase sales.
 But your promotional activities may focus on wider aims that make achieving sales and other business objectives easier.

 Draw up a list of SMART objectives (specific, measurable, agreed, realistic, time-limited) against which you can measure the effectiveness of your campaigns.